What Is The Cost Of Goods Sold For A Service Business?

-When it comes to a service business, Cost of Goods Sold (COGS) doesn’t quite make sense.
-If you want to be precise, COGS is only used for product based businesses.
+When it comes to the cost of goods sold for services, the cost of goods sold for a service business doesn’t quite make sense.
+If you want to be precise, Cost of Goods (COGS) is only used for product based businesses.

 So what if you operate an IT service company, what is your COGS?
-What if you develop and sell software, what is your COGS?
+What if you develop and sell software?
+How do you determine the cost of goods sold for a service business?

 Rather than using the term cost of goods sold, it would be best to use a similar term — Cost of Revenue.

 Now I want to dive deep into exactly what Cost of Revenue is and what it is not.
-I also want to help you determine your cost of revenue on a per unit basis.
+I also want to help you determine your cost of revenue for a service company on a per unit basis.

 “The total cost of manufacturing and delivering a product or service.
 Cost of revenue information is found in a company’s income statement, and is designed to represent the direct costs associated with the goods and services the company provides.
 Indirect costs, such as salaries, are not included.”